JuliaHealth/KomaMRI.jl/docs/src/sequence.md

 * Uniformly-Sampled Waveform: A is a vector and T is a number
 * Time-Shaped Waveform: A and T are both vectors with the same length (zero-order-hold)

+Let's see some basic examples on how to create these types of **RF** structs and put them inside a **Sequence** struct.
+The examples should be self explanatory.

 ### RF Pulse Waveform

 ```julia-repl